cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 As large language models enter regulated, high-stakes domains, the hardest problems are no longer about model capability.
 They are about **how to manage AI systems that operate under uncertainty**, where errors are costly, delayed, and sometimes irreversible.

-This article describes how we designed an AI-driven customs compliance decision system in a global trade environment and the principles that made it viable in a high-risk, audit-heavy setting.
+This article describes how I designed an AI-driven customs compliance decision system in a global trade environment and the principles that made it viable in a high-risk, audit-heavy setting.

 At a automotive company, we operate import and export flows across more than 100 markets.
 Customs compliance decisions like HS classification, origin determination, and FTA eligibility are high-risk, high-volume, and written in natural language policy.
 A wrong decision may only surface years later during audit, but the financial and legal impact is real.